Angel Rusev (weightlifter)

-Angel Hriskov Rusev (Bulgarian: Ангел Христов Русев; born 13 July 2001) is a Bulgarian weightlifter.
+Angel Hriskov Rusev (Bulgarian: Ангел Хрисков Русев; born 13 July 2001) is a Bulgarian weightlifter.

+He is a graduate of the Sports school in Ruse and competes for the local weightlifting club TSK "Ruse".

 Career

 World Championships

 He competed at the 2018 World Weightlifting Championships in the newly created 55 kg category.
-At the competition he set the youth world records in the snatch and total for the 55 kg weight class.
+At the competition he set the youth world records in the snatch, clean & jerk and total for the 55 kg weight class, winning also the bronze medal in the clean & jerk.

 In 2021 he competed at the 2021 World Weightlifting Championships in the 55 kg category, winning the gold medal in the clean & jerk portion and a bronze medal in the total.

+The following years he managed sixth in the total in Bogotá and Manama.

 European Championships

 He competed at the 2019 European Weightlifting Championships in the 55 kg category, winning the gold medal in the clean & jerk portion and a silver medal in the total.

 In 2021, he competed at the European Weightlifting Championships in the 55 kg category, winning the bronze in the snatch and the gold medal in the clean & jerk portion and in the total with new European Junior record.

+Since 2021 he has been unbeaten on European level winning European championships five times overall.